dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 <div class="dgv-note">The new C++26 <code>template for</code> construct, formally known as an expansion
-statement, allows a compound statement to be instantiated repeatedly at compile time for each element of one of three kinds of expansions:
+statement, allows a compound statement to be instantiated repeatedly at compile time for each element of one of three kinds of expansions:<br>
 <ol>
   <li>An enumerating expansion, which expands over a braced expression list.</li>
   <li>A destructuring expansion, which expands over the elements produced by a structured binding decomposition.</li>